 “Customers Have To Love The Story Behind The Product”

 Riding piggy-back on a growing economy, consumerism has also seen a steady upward swing.
 But consumption is not only confined to products and services anymore.
-Various formats of content is up for consumption as much as any other product.
-In a digital economy, the latter in fact, is quite dependent on the former to promote it.
+Various formats of content are up for consumption as much as any other product.
+In a digital economy, the latter in fact is quite dependent on the former to promote it.
 According to an Outbrain Report, Indians have the highest content engagement rates, with tablets and smartphones accounting for 41 percent of the overall traffic, a shade below the global average.

 On the sidelines of an event, Freshly Mynted caught up with Myntra’s Chief Product and Technology Officer, Shamik Sharma for a tête-à-tête on how technology and content are going hand in hand to create a great consumer experience.
 Here are some excerpts:

 Q1.
 Mobile ad revenue is expected to grow from $70b in 2015 to $200b in 2019, which points to even more mobile content driving sales.
 How will e-commerce companies straddle content?

 A: The e-commerce industry is a value-driven industry.
 Customers are always looking for the best value while transacting with online platforms.
 You have to tell them why they should agree to a particular price point – what is the value in it and what will be their experience with it.
 To drive this engagement, one needs to convince and engage the customer through interesting content.
 It has to be designed in a manner that they fall in love with the story behind the product.